Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ### 5- Retrieve related entities for an entity by expanding collection-valued navigation

 This is achieved by using the **$expand** query again.
 The collection-valued navigation property is for a 1:N relationship on the entity.
+You will need to use the **schema name** of the relationship for this request.
 This can be found in the Power App Maker Portal.

 Below is a GET request example for this